Mushroom bacon frozen breakfast sandwiches make breakfast on the go an absolute breeze! Easy to prep and a healthier alternative to the drive-thru.

 This batch only makes 4 but I recommend doubling it up and making at least 8 of these sandwiches, because they won't last long!

-Make your perfect freezer breakfast sandwiches:
+Tips for perfect frozen breakfast sandwiches:

 - I cut my eggs into circles for these photos (because they look prettier) but we normally do squares so there are no scraps